marcodoo/proxy-backend/README.md

 ## How to deal with the mesh and deploy again your backend

- - Create a project called <name-surname>-mesh
+ - Create a project called < your project >-mesh
  - Inside that project, create an instance of a service mesh
  - Add your project <name-surname> to the mesh
  - Create the gateway in your project